elektrofon/mcu-programmer/README.md

 ### Building Raspberry PI image

-Sign in to git to get access token:
+Sign in to git to get access token (this only has to be done once):

 ```bash
 gh auth login